knative/docs/blog/docs/articles/knative-backstage-plugins.md

 ![](/blog/articles/images/knative-backstage-plugins-01.png)
 *Knative EventTypes shown as APIs in Backstage*

-Knative Triggers can be pointing at any [Addressable](https://knative.dev/docs/concepts/duck-typing/#addressable) or at even a URL directly.
-Since Backstage side won't know how to handle these, the plugin will only show the trigger's subscriber if it is already registered in Backstage.
+Knative Triggers can be pointing at any [Addressable](https://knative.dev/docs/concepts/duck-typing/#addressable) or at even an URL directly.
+Since Backstages side won't know how to handle these, the plugin will only show the trigger's subscriber if it is already registered in Backstage.
 For this relation, we use the [`backstage.io/kubernetes-id`](https://backstage.io/docs/features/kubernetes/configuration#surfacing-your-kubernetes-components-as-part-of-an-entity) annotation in the Backstage entity and the Kubernetes resource.

 How the matching works is documented with diagrams in the [Event Mesh plugin README file](https://github.com/knative-extensions/backstage-plugins?tab=readme-ov-file#event-mesh-plugin-1).